JDRF Type One Summit.

 Address: 1 Clunies Ross Court Eight Mile Plains QLD

 There is complimentary on-site parking at the venue for this event.

 Morning tea, light lunch and refreshments are included with your ticket.
 We will do our best to cater for a wide range of dietary requirements.
 Ingredient lists will be included on the day, but we are unable to confirm at this stage whether carb information will be available.
 We will update you closer to the day if this changes.
 You are more than welcome to bring your own food if it better suits you.

 The Kids' Program is suitable for ages 5+.
 Due to number restrictions for the venue, there are a limited number of spots available in the Kids' Program.

 Our onsite kids' activity program will run concurrently to the day’s sessions, to provide a place where children are cared for and supervised so parents can focus 100% on the sessions.
 It's also a great opportunity for kids to meet and play with others just like them.

 We cater for two age groups, (5-11) and (12+) with a whole bunch of fun, age-appropriate and educational activities suitable for kids with type 1 diabetes, and their siblings too.

 Kids can be checked in prior to the keynote address and will rejoin you for lunch.
 They'll then need to be rechecked in before afternoon sessions commence.

-Yes, we’ll be recording the sessions (subject to each speaker's approval) and will make them available after the event.
+Some of the sessions may be recorded (subject to each speaker's approval) and those that are recorded will be made available after the event.